missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 The Show Creator generated special light nodes for each light it found in the MPF YAML config.
 You will see them all in the *Scene* panel (upper left) with a warning icon to indicate that they have not been positioned yet.

 At the top of the scene editor window, select the crosshair cursor for the "Move Mode" tool (instead of the default "Select Mode").
-Then select a light node from the *Scene* panel and drag it to its appropriate position over the playfield image.
+Click on a light node in the *Scene* panel.
+In the main view you'll see an orange box with crosshairs highlighting the light.
+Drag the box to its appropriate position over the playfield image.

 ![Move Mode Tool](docs/move-icon.png)

 Once a light has been moved, the warning icon will disappear.
 Proceed through all of the lights and position them across the playfield.

+When all lights are positioned, save your project.

 ## Create Shapes for Animating